 I appreciate your taking the time to consider my application, and I would be honored to meet with you to discuss what I can bring to your company.
 You can reach me at (555) 555-5555 or by email at firstname.lastname@example.org.
 I look forward to hearing from you.

-The sample cover letter introduces the candidate in the opening paragraph.
-In the body, the candidate offers an overview of her experience and explains why she is an excellent candidate for the position by comparing specific experience and skills with what was mentioned in the job announcement.
+The sample cover letter example introduces the candidate in the opening paragraph.
+In the body, the candidate offers an overview of her instructional design experience and explains why she is an ideal candidate for the position by comparing specific experience and skills with what was mentioned in the job announcement.

 The candidate also takes advantage of submitting the cover letter digitally by including a link to her portfolio site.
 In the third paragraph, she shares how her values align with the organization’s values of helping aspiring instructional designers gain professional experience through internships.
 In the closing paragraph, she includes a call to action to ask for an opportunity to meet with Mr. Smith and provide information on the needs to contact her.